Tips for Visiting – For Family and Friends

 Visits from family and friends are an important part of residents’ lives.

-We recognize that visiting with your family member, particularly if he/she has Alzheimer’s or a related dementia may be challenging at times.
+We recognize that visiting with your family member, particularly if they have Alzheimer’s or a related dementia may be challenging at times.
 Below is a list of visiting tips you may wish to consider:

 - When visiting you may wish to touch base with the staff to find out how your relative has been doing.
 This information may help you match the length of your visit, your expectations and any planned activities.